jianj2/YearLong-Project/README.md

 ## Production Environment

 The GitHub repository is set up with a CI/CD pipeline to provide continuous integration to Heroku deployment via GitHub Actions.
 GitHub automatically deploys commits made for the server on the *production-server* branch to Heroku.<br />
-The environment variables that the Heroku apps use are encrypted secrets that can be configured under Settings in GitHub.<br />
+The environment variables that the Heroku app uses is encrypted secrets that can be configured under Settings in GitHub.<br />

 The server can be accessed at https://ssq-server.herokuapp.com/.<br />